jacoblane/rework-expand/README.md

 * `[l]` for the array length
 * `[v]` for the value, ie array[i]

-Tokens are used before the array (comma separated lis ) of values, and should be followed by a comma.
+Tokens are used before the comma separated list of values (array), and should be followed by a comma.

 ```css
 :root {